ifmeorg/ifme/README.md

 ### Installing Programs

-The steps below should be straightforward for Linux and OSX users.
+The steps below should be straightforward for Linux and OS X users.
 Windows users please refer to this [guide](https://gist.github.com/KelseyDH/11198922) for tips on setup.

 #### Ruby on Rails